 Just as the actions of high-ranking and low-ranking municipal employees differ in nature, so do constitutional torts differ.
-An illegal search (Pembaur) or seizure (Tuttle) is quite different from a firing without due process (Owen); a third category is a retaliatory personnel action.
-But one thing that the torts in Pembaur, Tuttle, and Owen had in common is that they occurred "in the open"; in each of these cases, the ultimate judgment of unconstitutionality was based on whether undisputed events (the breaking-in in Pembaur, the shooting in Tuttle, the firing in Owen) comported with accepted constitutional norms.
-But the typical retaliatory personnel action claim pits one story against another; although everyone admits that the transfer and discharge of respondent occurred, there is sharp, and ultimately central, dispute over the reasons-the motivation-behind the actions.
+An illegal search (Pembaur) or seizure (Tuttle) is quite different from a firing without due process (Owen); the retaliatory personnel action involved in today's case is in still another category.
+One thing that the torts in Pembaur, Tuttle, and Owen had in common is that they occurred "in the open"; in each of those cases, the ultimate judgment of unconstitutionality was based on whether undisputed events (the breaking-in in Pembaur, the shooting in Tuttle, the firing in Owen) comported with accepted constitutional norms.
+But the typical retaliatory personnel action claim pits one story against another; although everyone admits that the transfer and discharge of respondent occurred, there is sharp, and ultimately central, dispute over the reasons-the motivation behind the actions.
 The very nature of the tort is to avoid a formal process.
 Owen's relevance should thus be clear.
 For if the Court is willing to recognize the existence of municipal policy in a non-rule case as long as high enough officials engaged in a formal enough process, it should not deny the existence of such a policy merely because those same officials act "underground," as it were.
-It would be a truly remarkable doctrine for this Court to recognize municipal liability in an employee discharge case believes that the agent is authorized to do them and has no notice that he is not so authorized."
-Id., at § 161.
-A special agent, to the contrary, "has no power to bind his principal by contracts or conveyances which he is not authorized or apparently authorized to make," with some exceptions.
-Id., at § 161A.
-A general agent thus binds his principal even through unauthorized acts precisely because those dealing with him perceive him as possessing broad authority to act on behalf of his principal.
-A special agent, possessing and known to possess only limited authority, cannot bind his principal for unauthorized acts because those dealing with him are on notice that his authority extends only so far.
-Likewise, a high municipal official can bind his principal (the city) for actions the city would not have wanted him to take because others-both lower officials and members of the public with whom he deals-perceive him as acting with broad authority and rely upon his actions in organizing their own behavior.

-when high officials are foolish enough to act through a "formal process," but not when similarly high officials attempt to avoid liability by acting on the pretext of budgetary concerns, which is what this jury found based on the evidence presented at trial.
+It would be a truly remarkable doctrine for this Court to recognize municipal liability in an employee discharge case when high officials are foolish enough to act through a "formal process," but not when similarly high officials attempt to avoid liability by acting on the pretext of budgetary concerns, which is what this jury found based on the evidence presented at trial.